 3. Choose your niche

-There are many aspects of web development.
+There are many aspects of web development aside with the basic principle on how to make a website.
 Web development involves interface design, mobile application development, or front-end, back-end and full stack development.
 Instead of trying to master every aspect, start with one.
 This way you will be able to develop an outlook for the process and scale up in a well-informed manner.

 4. Create a Github profile